Family Cancer Syndromes

-- Cancers occurring in both of a pair of organs (both eyes, both kidneys, both breasts)
+- Cancers occurring in both of a pair of organs (like both eyes, both kidneys, or both breasts)

-- More than one childhood cancer in a set of siblings (like sarcoma in both a brother and a sister)
+- More than one childhood cancer in siblings (like sarcoma in both a brother and a sister)

 - Cancer occurring in the sex not usually affected (like breast cancer in a man)

-Before you decide that cancer runs in your family, first gather some information.
+When trying to determine if cancer might run in your family, first gather some information.
 For each case of cancer, look at: